MoBiodiv/mobr/cran-comments.md

 * No warnings or errors

 ### ubuntu (personal server)
-* checking PDF version of manual ...
-WARNING
-LaTeX errors when creating PDF version.
-This typically indicates Rd problems.
-* checking PDF version of manual without hyperrefs or index ...
-ERROR
+* No warnings or errors

 ### ubuntu server (travis-ci)
 * No warnings or errors

-### on win-builder (devel)
+### on win-builder (devel & release)
 * checking PDF version of manual ...
 WARNING
 LaTeX errors when creating PDF version.
 This typically indicates Rd problems.
 * checking PDF version of manual without hyperrefs or index ...
 ERROR

-The warning and error encountered on the personal ubuntu server and win-builder both related to the latex errors in the building of the package manual.
-These errors did not occur in the local windows X or ubuntu travis ci tests which suggests that this has less to do with the documentation of the package and more to do with third party dependencies that are not installed on these other testing environments.
+The warning and error on win-builder are both related to a latex error in the building of the package manual.
+On my local windows X environment, I successfully built the pdf from source using R CMD Rd2pdf which suggests that this warning may be erroneous.